jgirstmair/Registration-pipeline/README.md

 - [ ] Perform alignment using keypoint detection (pose estimation) on larvae (for example, see [this](https://www.nature.com/articles/s41593-018-0209-y))
 - [ ] Perform Noise2Void on all noisy images
 - [ ] Grow Images by 1.3 (currently set to 1.2)
-- [ ] Rotate randomly and check if you can recover the correct alignment
+- [ ] Rotate randomly and check if you can recover the correct alignment.
+First test failed.

 ### Learnings